smg6511/flexo-archives-widget/readme.txt

 == Upgrade Notice ==

+= 2.1.2 =
+This is a major upgrade that adds support for multiple Flexo widgets.

 = 2.1.1 =
-Fixes PHP4 incompatibility.
+Fixes PHP4 incompatibility introduced by 2.1.0.
 PHP4 users must upgrade.

 = 2.1.0 =
 Fixed an issue with the standalone function and added initial internationalization support.
 Users of the standalone function or wishing to localize the plugin should upgrade.